enomis-dev/Geospatial-embeddings-use-cases/README.md

 In essence, this project is a demonstration of AI-powered pixels, proving that by encoding the planet's complexity into compact, intelligent vectors, we can generate custom, high-detail maps and insights on demand, enabling more informed decision-making on critical issues like food security and climate change.

+***Notebooks***

+-> notebooks/lulc-GEE.ipynb it shows how satellite embeddings can help to create LULC maps and highlight differences between consecutive years

+-> notebooks/water-bodies-change-detection.ipynb it shows a practical application to map water bodies change as Lake Urmia in Iran

+-> notebooks/crop_type_detection.ipynb it is a POC in which satellite embeddings are used to map crop type with very good results.
+More details abotu results are provided in docs/crop_type.md

 ## Licensing